-The BLPP is a panel of independent experts and community members that determines certain development applications on behalf of Burwood Council.
-Directions from the NSW Minister for Planning outline when a development application must be referred to the BLPP.
-The BLPP is also responsible for providing advice to Council on other planning matters, including planning proposals.
+The BLPP is a collective of independent experts and community members that determine certain development applications on behalf of Burwood Council.
+Directions from the NSW Minister for Planning outline requirements for when a development application must be referred to the BLPP.
+The Panel is also responsible for providing advice to Council on other planning matters, including planning proposals.

-The BLPP is only obliged to hold a public meeting when a development application has attracted 10 or more unique submissions of objection.
-As this need arises, a public meeting is scheduled immediately before the panel meeting at which the determination is due to be made.
-Members of the public wishing to address the panel must register to speak by 2pm on the day of the meeting.
-After having heard from all registered speakers, the BLPP makes its determination without members of the public present.
+The BLPP is obliged to convene a public meeting when a development application has attracted 10 or more unique submissions of objection.
+This may also occur if there is other evidence that there is significant public interest.
+As this need arises, a public meeting is scheduled immediately before the relevant panel meeting at which the matter is to be considered.
+Members of the public wishing to address the Panel must register to speak by 2pm on the day of the meeting.
+After having heard from all registered speakers, the Panel makes a determination on each matter without members of the public present.